achtnullzwei/Doorman/docs/en/guide/support/support.md

 ## Common Issues

-::: details Web Serial (Flashing via ESP Web Tools) Connect-Disconnect loop If you've received a Doorman-S3 PCB that hasn't been pre-flashed with the [Stock Firmware](../firmware/stock-firmware.md), the ESP will not have any firmware installed.
+::: details Web Serial (Flashing via ESP Web Tools) Connect-Disconnect loop If you've received a Doorman-S3 PCB that hasn't been pre-flashed with the [Doorman Firmware](../firmware/installation.md), the ESP will not have any firmware installed.
 As a result, it will enter a continuous restart loop by default, making it impossible to flash using ESP Web Tools or any other tool.

 #### Solution
 To resolve this, hold down the button labeled `FLASH` while connecting the USB cable to your computer.
 This will put the ESP into bootloader mode, preventing it from constantly restarting.